vvelikodny/blog/content/posts/2020/email-from-uber.md

 tags: [github,uber,contributions,open-source,work]
 ---

-Sometimes interesting things happens.
+Sometimes interesting things happen.
 It was about two years ago I worked on the project with Cadence framework and contributed to [uber/cadence](https://github.com/uber/cadence) open-source project on Github.
-Today I've got the email from Uber Technical Sourcer:
+Today I've received the email from Uber Technical Sourcer:

 {{< figure src="/img/uber_hello_from_github.png" title="Email from Uber" >}}